MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-policies.md

     - **Select template (required)**: Select one of the templates to define the types of signals monitored by the policy.
 4. On the **Users** page, select **Add user or group** to define which users are subject to the policy.
 Select **Next** to continue.
 5. On the **Content priority** page, assign the sources for user activities in one or more of the content sources and then select **Next**:
     - Microsoft Teams: Select **Add Teams group** and select the Teams organization you want to prioritize.
-For example, "group1@teams.com".
+For example, *"group1@teams.com"*.
     - SharePoint sites: Select **Add SharePoint site** and select the SharePoint organization you want to prioritize.
-For example, "group1@contoso.sharepoint.com/sites/group1".
+For example, *"group1@contoso.sharepoint.com/sites/group1"*.
     - Sensitivity type: Select **Add sensitivity type** and select the sensitivity type you want to prioritize.
-For example, "U.S. Bank Account Number" and "Credit Card Number".
+For example, *"U.S. Bank Account Number"* and *"Credit Card Number"*.
     - Labels: Select **Add label** and select the label you want to prioritize.
-For example, "Confidential" and "Secret".
+For example, *"Confidential"* and *"Secret"*.
 6. On the **Choose alert indicators** page, select one or more alerts and define the policy weighting for each.
 TALHAH - CAN'T SELECT, WHAT IF YOU DON'T SELECT?
 7. On the **Monitoring window** page, choose the time period for the policy.
 Select **Next** to continue.
 TALHAH - DEFAULT SETTINGS?
 DETAILS FOR CHECK ACTIVITY POST TERMINATION?
 8. On the **Review** page, review the settings you've chosen for the policy.
 Select **Edit** to change any of the policy values or select **Submit** to create and activate the policy.